-- (c) If calculated joules setting is lower than cardioversion device is able to deliver, use the lowest joules setting possible or obtain medical consultation. - (d) Consider pre-procedural sedation or analgesia (midazolam, ketamine OR opioid with medical consultation).
+- (c) If calculated joules setting is lower than cardioversion device is able to deliver, use the lowest joules setting possible or obtain medical consultation. - (d) If cardioversion was approved by consult, pre-procedural sedation or analgesia (midazolam, ketamine, OR opioid) may be administered.
 However, overall patient status, including BP, may affect ability to administer sedative/analgesia. - (e) Adenosine: 0.1 mg/kg rapid IV/IO, maximum 6 mg.
 Second and third doses 0.2 mg/kg rapid IV/IO, maximum single dose 12 mg.
 Be prepared for up to 40 seconds of asystole.
-(Contraindicated in polymorphic or irregular wide complex tachycardia) - (f) Amiodarone: 5 mg/kg IV/IO over 20 minutes (mixed in 50 100 mL of approved diluent).
-Obtain 12-lead EKG prior to administration of amiodarone. - (g) If torsades de pointes, administer magnesium sulfate (25 mg/kg IV/IO to a maximum of 2 grams over 2 minutes).
+(Contraindicated in polymorphic or irregular wide complex tachycardia) - (f) Obtain 12 Lead EKG prior to administration of amiodarone. - (g) If torsades de pointes, administer magnesium sulfate (25 mg/kg IV/IO to a maximum of 2 grams over 2 minutes).